Visit the Largest John Wayne Collection in Europe

 John Wayne used and re-used this particular Stockade Jacket several times: He battled the fire in it in Circus World, he wore it during McLintock's now famous mud slide fight; he then donned it in one sequence in The Sons of Katie Elder, confronting bad guy George Kennedy.
 He finally retired it in The War Wagon, when Bruce Cabot not only stole his land but even his clothes!
 When Wayne tries to get his duds back Cabot has it hanging over his chair.
 From the 2011 auction of the Wayne estate.

 This prop ID played a part in the MGM production from 1942: Reunion in France.
-Wayne's downed pilot needs to get a new identiy in German occupied Paris, so the resistance provides him with a new passport.
+John Wayne's downed pilot needs to get a new identiy in German occupied Paris, so the resistance provides him with a new passport.
 Interesting enough, the ID even has a fingerprint.
 From the 2009 Profiles in History auction.

 Books owned by John Wayne: "Bill Kelly's Encyclopedia of Gunmen"; "Stagecoach", the first print of the Film Classics Library, 1975 (signed by Claire Trevor); an early draft of the screenplay for The Alamo (mid Fifties, when the script was developed by several writers, signed by Wayne); "Saga of the Colt Six-Shooter", signed by the author, George E. Virgines, to Wayne; "The Day Jesse James Was Killed", also signed by the author, Carl Breihan, to Wayne.